 Sales to certain distributors and resellers are made under terms allowing limited rights of return of the Company's products held in their inventory or upon sale to their end customers.
 The Company maintains a reserve for unprocessed and estimated future price adjustments claims and returns as a refund liability.
 The reserve is recorded as a reduction to revenue in the same period that the related revenue is recorded and is calculated based on an analysis of historical claims and returns over a period of time to appropriately account for current pricing and business trends.
 Similarly, sales returns and allowances are recorded based on historical return rates, as a reduction in revenue with a corresponding reduction to cost of sales for the estimated cost of inventory that is expected to be returned.
-These reserves were not material upon the adoption of Topic 606 on January 1, 2018, nor were they material on the Condensed Balance Sheets on March 31, 2022, and December 31, 2021.
+These reserves were not material on the Condensed Balance Sheets on June 30, 2022, and December 31, 2021.